All Episodes

 But I'm going to do it.

-I remember them telling us we're going to need to create, what is it, uh million and a half jobs a year to reduce the unemployment rate by one percent.
+I remember them telling us we're going to need to create, what is it, a million and a half jobs a year to reduce the unemployment rate by 1%.

 Now we've reduced it almost 1% with 150,000 jobs.

-Meanwhile, we got a genuine energy crisis out there as the second term of Jimmy Carter comes to full life here under the tutelage of Barack Obama.
+Meanwhile, we've got a genuine energy crisis out there as the second term of Jimmy Carter comes to full life here under the tutelage of Barack Obama.

 Plus, in addition to all that, it's Super Bowl Friday.

-We'll be talking to Rodney Harrison, the uh future Hall of Fame safety, most recently with the New England Patriots now with NBC and the Football Night in America show pregame show on Sundays.
+Now, here's what we've got planned at 1.30 during the, after the bottom of the hour break, in the second hour today, we'll be talking to Rodney Harrison, the future Hall of Fame safety, most recently with the New England Patriots now with NBC and the Football Night in America Show pregame show on Sundays.

 And we've got a couple of Pittsburgh Steelers players in the last hour of the program.

-So we're floating on this as to what time we're gonna have.
+So we're floating on this as to what time we're going to have.

-I'm not gonna tell you who they are, because we'll let it be a surprise if they indeed are able to squeeze this in, if they're able to have time.
+I'm not going to tell you who they are because we'll let it be a surprise if they indeed are able to squeeze this in, if they're able to have time.

 They have requested to be on the program.

-And for those of you upset that that uh we don't have any Packers representation on the program today, don't speak so quickly.
+And for those of you upset that we don't have any Packers representation on the program today, don't speak so quickly.

-I don't know where Harrison is on this Super Bowl, but I I can tell you that that the Hutch, whenever the Steelers are playing, is always for the other team.
+I don't know where Harrison is on this Super Bowl, but I can tell you that the Hutch, whenever the Steelers are playing, is always for the other team.

-Um, look at some of the headlines here on um on Drudge, and this energy situation is uh it's a puzzling one, and it's not exciting.
+And this energy situation is a puzzling one, and it's not exciting.

 This is unacceptable.

-In place of this quest for non existent energy, green energy, windmills, and so forth and so on.
+We're abandoning standard, tried and true forms of energy production in place of this quest for non-existent energy, green energy, windmills, and so forth and so on.

 Try some of the headlines.